bscanlon-kr/python-echo/README.md

   - The cookie can also be provided via the command line using `-c the_cookie_value`
 - Build the query you want in echo select `inspect` copy the request and save it in the /queries/query.json
 - Update the script `query_echo.py` to set the `INDEX` you are wanting to query, for example `atlas-prod-checkout`
-  - You can also pass in the index when running this script from the terminal like so `query_echo.py -i atlas-prod-checkout`
+  - You can also pass in the index when running this script from the terminal like so `python3 query_echo.py -i atlas-prod-checkout`

 # Write some code to parse your data
 - `parse_echo.py` contains examples of how to parse the echo response each use case will be unique, if you think what you are doing will be helpful in the future please commit those changes back here.

 # NOTES
+- This project is using Python3 not Python2 so when running these script make sure you are using `python3 query_echo.py` for example.
-- You will need to get a new cookie no idea how often... if you are getting a non-200 response (logged to the terminal) check that first
+- You will need to get a new cookie no idea how often... if you are getting a non-200 response (logged to the terminal) check that first.
 - The query you get from echo will have a `size` at the top, that is how many records to pull.
-The max is 10000
+The max is 10000.
-- Sometimes JSON data gets corrupted in echo due to the credit card masking they have so you may have to try/catch to bypass invalid hits
+- Sometimes JSON data gets corrupted in echo due to the credit card masking they have so you may have to try/catch to bypass invalid hits.